 Foreleg (Fig. 23a, b, c).
 Ratio of foreleg segments 1.2:1.0:0.5:0.2.
 Femur.
-Length ca. $3 \times$ maximum width.
+Length ca. 3× maximum width.
 Dorsal margin with a row of ca. 16 curved, spine-like setae; length of setae 0.21× maximum width of femur.
 Apex rounded; with one pair of curved, spine-like setae and some short, stout setae.
 Many stout, lanceolate setae scattered along the ventral margin; femoral patch poorly developed.
 Tibia.
 Dorsal margin bare.
-Ventral margin with a row of curved, spine-like setae and a tuft of fine, simple setae.
+Ventral margin with a row of curved, spine-like setae, on apex two bipectinate, spine-like setae and a tuft of fine, simple setae.
 Anterior surface scattered with stout, lanceolate setae.
 Patellotibial suture present on basal 1/2.
 Tarsus.
 Dorsal margin bare.
 Ventral margin with a row of curved, spine-like, bipectinate setae.
 Tarsal claw with one row of 10-13 denticles; distally pointed; with three stripes; subapical setae absent.